pip-services/pip-services-docs/content/en/python/commons/validate/schema.md

 #### make_optional
 Makes validated values optional.
 Validation for None values will be skipped.
-This method returns reference to this exception to implement Builder pattern to chain additional calls.
+This method returns reference to this exception to implement the Builder pattern to chain additional calls.

 > make_optional(): [Schema]()